fpirsch/twin-bcrypt/README.md

     * `callback` - [REQUIRED] - a callback to be fired once the data has been compared.
         * `error` - First parameter to the callback detailing any errors.
         * `result` - Second parameter to the callback providing whether the data and encrypted forms match [true | false].
+* `encodingMode`
+    * `ENCODING_UTF8` (default) - encodes non-ascii characters to utf-8 before hashing.
+    * `ENCODING_RAW` - does not encode non-ascii characters in the password.
+This allows the use of custom encodings.

 ## Character encoding
-In order to provide support for unicode strings, passwords with non-ascii characters are utf-8 encoded before being hashed.
+In order to provide support for unicode strings, passwords with non-ascii characters are utf-8 encoded by default before being hashed.
+If a different encoding is desired, the password should be encoded before handing it to TwinBcrypt, and the following option should be used :

+`TwinBcrypt.encodingMode = TwinBcrypt.ENCODING_RAW;`

 ## About prefixes